membraneframework-labs/guide/guide/creating_element/synchronization.md

 # Synchronization, clock and timers

 Since version 0.4.0 Membrane Framework provides a means of synchronization between elements.
-This chapter presets how to use them: how to synchronize start of streams, use a clock provided by a pipeline and create an element that is a clock provider
+This chapter presets how to use them: how to synchronize start of streams, create an element that is a clock provider and use a clock provided by a pipeline.

 ## Synchronization